capitolmuckrakr/aws_ec2_docker/README.md

 **AMIID** -- the ID of the Amazon Machine Image used to launch the instance.
 The default is the most recent HVM image from the latest LTS version of Ubuntu Server.
 When setting a different image, choose an HVM Ubuntu one.
 You can read more about Amazon Machine Images [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or search for images [here](https://cloud-images.ubuntu.com/locator/ec2/).

-**INSTANCETYPE**='t3.large' -- the instance class to use, it determines the processing power and speed for the EC2 server.
+**INSTANCETYPE**='t3a.micro' -- the instance class to use, it determines the processing power and speed for the EC2 server.

 **VPCID** -- the virtual private cloud to use.
 The default VPC for the account or profile will be used unless a different ID is assigned.

-**SGNAME**=cnn-digital-fecproject -- the security group to use for the database, it will be created in the assigned VPC if it doesn't already exist.
+**SGNAME**=dockersg -- the security group to use for the database, it will be created in the assigned VPC if it doesn't already exist.

 To create and setup the application server, run the script aws_ec2_docker.sh.